Best daily deals

 Download the Samsung Galaxy Wearables app to access more features.

-Besides the active noise cancelling, the Sony WF-1000XM4 comes with a fair number of features, mostly available through the Sony Headphones Connect app (fully compatible with iOS or Android).
+Besides the active noise canceling, the Sony WF-1000XM4 comes with a fair number of features, mostly available through the Sony Headphones Connect app (fully compatible with iOS or Android).
 With the app, you can remap the touch controls, select your smart assistant, and equalize the earbuds’ sound.
-These buds also support Sony’s 360 Reality Audio, which mimics the effects of a surround sound system, though it’s only compatible with streaming services like Tidal, Deezer, Amazon Music Unlimited, and nugs.
+These buds also support Sony’s 360 Reality Audio, which mimics the effects of a surround sound system, though it’s only compatible with streaming services like Tidal, Deezer, and nugs.

-Holding down on the Sony WF-1000XM4 touch pad triggers a passthrough feature, so you can hear what’s happening around you.
+Holding down on the Sony WF-1000XM4 touchpad triggers a passthrough feature, so you can hear what’s happening around you.
 The headset also has Speak-to-Chat, which will automatically enable the passthrough feature someone starts talking.
 Some users find this feature annoying, and you can disable it in the companion app.
-There’s also an Automatic Wind Noise Reduction mode, and an Adaptive Sound Control setting that will recognize your frequently-visited locations to tailor the noise cancelling experience.
+There’s also an Automatic Wind Noise Reduction mode, and an Adaptive Sound Control setting that will recognize your frequently-visited locations to tailor the noise canceling experience.

 Both headsets have companion apps that offer useful features.